edinmilenko/ATP-matches-predictor/README.md

 2. **Models Used**
    - **Random Forest** → baseline model, evaluated with accuracy, precision, recall, F1 and confusion matrix.
+- **Random Forest + Rolling Averages** → baseline model, evaluated with accuracy, precision, recall, F1 and confusion matrix.

-   - **XGBoost with BayesSearchCV** → final model with Bayesian hyperparameter tuning.
+   - **XGBoost with BayesSearchCV** → final model with Bayesian hyperparameter tuning, evaluated with accuracy, precision, recall, F1 and confusion matrix.
+.

 3. **Evaluation**
    - Accuracy, Precision, Recall, F1-score
    - ROC-AUC
    - Confusion Matrix
    - Feature importance (top 20 most influential features)
+   - Final check to confirm if the dataset is balanced

 4. **Tournament Prediction**
    - Simulation of the Australian Open 2025 rounds (from 1st round → final).
    - Results saved as CSV with win probabilities and predicted winners.
+   - % accuracy in results.csv file

 ---